Dark Hour: From Haunts to Heroes

 Fear, while at the surface may seem unpleasant, draws in the interest of a variety of consumers every fall.
 As the spooky season draws to a close, the line circling Dark Hour Haunted House grows as everyone lines up for one last scare.

 “[There are] things that bother us and frustrate us and make us afraid: taxes, relationships, the political climate right now,” Hopps said.
 “All of those things are super stress-inducing, but that’s not something you could cry or scream about.
-[Customers] take all of that anxiety into the haunt with them; we scare them, put a face on [their fears] for them and they scream and let it out.
-When you scare someone in the haunt, they scream, run three steps, and then they laugh.”
+[Customers] take all of that anxiety into the haunt with them; we scare them, put a face on [their fears] for them and they scream and let it out.”